|

 What is the process of conversion from microcoulomb to coulomb units?

-For conversion from microcoulomb to coulomb, multiply the number of microcoulomb by 1.0E-6, since one microcoulomb equals 1.0E-6 coulomb.
+For conversion from microcoulomb to coulomb, multiply the number of microcoulomb by 1.0E-6 as one microcoulomb equals 1.0E-6 coulomb.

 This is the standard method used for conversion between these units of charge.